 In addition to this, according to Self-Publishing School, there’s another problem, “Most of the time, you can only use those free ISBNs with the channels those companies distribute through.”
 (1)

-Because of these reasons, I strongly advice my clients to get their own ISBN.
+For these reasons, I strongly advise my clients to get their own ISBNs.

 Where Can You Get Your Own ISBN?